 I have just returned from 3 weeks of slow travel in South East Asia.
 Although I visited 3 different countries during that time the journeying itself felt slow.
 And I am still being slow as I cannot quite bring myself to fully empty my suitcase, zip it up and put it away in a cupboard!
 After a week back ‘home’, I am also letting this transition back be something of a slow burn.

 Over the last few years, I have made a conscious decision to ‘slow down’ how I spend my lifetime.There are no bucket lists, ‘should’ or ‘must do’ hanging around.
 What I recognise is that I have my life to live each and every day.
-It arises with dawn and I aim to stay present until the sun sets and the day passes away.
-The degree to which I stay present varies.
-It varies because the degree to which I get caught up in ‘stuff’ during the course of my day varies.
+It arises with dawn, and I aim to stay present until the sun sets and the day passes away.
+The degree to which I remain present varies.
+It varies because the extent to which I get caught up in ‘stuff’ during the course of my day varies.
 And the degree to which I am aware of getting caught up also varies.

 So this was a trip I decided to take slowly.
 I knew where I would be staying each night and I had all my transport finalised before I left.
 All I had to do was take each day as it came.
 My itinerary was both fixed and flexible.
 I had enough in place and yet the days did not feel ‘full’.

 I spent time staying with friends and their children, time with friends in cities for a couple of days, time travelling by myself and sharing space with others and also time spent alone.
-I noticed that when I felt ‘full’ it was fine to stop do ‘nothing’!
-I realised that if a particular experience resonated deeply within me then it was fine to sit with that resonance and add nothing more to my experiences for a while.
+I noticed that when I felt ‘full’, it was okay to stop do ‘nothing’!
+I realised that if a particular experience resonated deeply within me, then it was fine to sit with that resonance and add nothing more to my experiences for a while.
 There really was no need to layer some other ‘must do’ experience on top of it.
 It was enough just as it was.
 The depth of a particular experience came from being with the qualities of that experience.

 I stopped altogether for a couple of days and just noticed and reflected on what thoughts were coming up for me.
 I chose to take a gentle approach and to just notice the thoughts without attaching any story to them.
-If I felt like writing, I wrote, if I felt like sleeping I slept, if I felt like dancing, I danced, if I wanted an early morning walk I got up and walked, if I wanted to close all the curtains and hang out the ‘Do not Disturb’ sign I did so without judgement.
+If I felt like writing, I wrote.
+If I felt like sleeping, I slept.
+If I felt like dancing, I danced.
+If I wanted an early morning walk, I got up and walked.
+If I wanted to close all the curtains and hang out the ‘Do Not Disturb’ sign I did so without judgement.
 The time could just be whatever it was and what I felt it needed to be.

 Whenever you travel you take ‘you’ with you.
-And I did come to some realisations while I was away… and I am also thankful that as human beings we have the capacity for change… I recognise the changes I want to effect and the way to do so.
+And I did come to some realisations while I was away… And I am also thankful that as human beings we have the capacity for change… I recognise the changes I want to effect and the way to do so.
 Those changes will take time and require practice and a commitment from me to practice.
 Travel allowed me to be in motion and still at the same time.
 It has allowed me space to breathe.